OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands-unified-manifest.md

 This article describes how to configure the [Unified manifest for Microsoft 365](unified-manifest-overview.md) to define add-in commands and how to create the code for [function commands](../design/add-in-commands.md#types-of-add-in-commands).

 > [!TIP]
-> Instructions for creating add-in commands with the XML manifest are in [Create add-in commands with the XML manifest](create-addin-commands.md).
+> Instructions for creating add-in commands with the add-in only manifest are in [Create add-in commands with the add-in only manifest](create-addin-commands.md).

 [!INCLUDE [non-unified manifest clients note](../includes/non-unified-manifest-clients.md)]